 Waterparks and water slides are so much fun, but is it safe to go down a water slide while pregnant?
 Let’s find out.

 Finally, summer is upon us.
-Is there no better way to cool down and have fun than enjoying a water slide at a water park?
+Is there a better way to cool down and have fun than enjoying a water slide at a water park or go snorkeling at the beach?

 But can you go on a water slide when pregnant?
 That’s a big question.
 So when you have kids home, and they want to go to a waterpark, what should you do?